Is It Okay to Joke During An Interview in 2023?

 Joking Around in an Interview

-During a job interview, boredom of the same old replies the hiring manager may have heard all day can often be broken up with a simple joke if told right.
-But sometimes that simple joke can go very wrong for a job seeker.
+During a job interview, boredom from the same old replies the hiring manager may have heard all day can often be broken up with a simple joke.
+But sometimes, that simple joke can go wrong for a job seeker.

 So that brings us to the question, is it okay to joke in an interview?
 Well, with some limitations and careful maneuvering, we believe so.
 Here’s when you can and CANNOT joke during an interview.